PRBonn/TCoRe/README.md

 <details>
   <summary>[Details (click to expand)]</summary>

-For running the demo of our approach, we assume that you are using Ubunut 22.04 with a CUDA-capable device, but the scripts can be adapted to other platforms.
+For running the demo of our approach, we assume that you are using Ubuntu 22.04 with a CUDA-capable device, but the scripts can be adapted to other platforms.
 We assume that you are in the root directory of the repository.
 We prepare a small sample dataset for testing this repo.

 1. Download and extract the sample data: `sh scripts/download_data.sh`